Man beaten to death on suspicion of theft in northeast Delhi: Police | Law-Order

 A 26-year-old specially-abled man died after he was tied to an electricity pole and thrashed with sticks by a group of men on suspicion of theft in northeast Delhi's Sunder Nagri, police said on Wednesday.

-The incident took place on Tuesday morning and the victim succumbed to the injuries later in the day.
+The incident took place on Tuesday morning and the victim succumbed to the injuries later in the day, they added.

 A video purportedly of the incident shows the victim, Isar, tied to an electricity pole, with people beating him up with sticks.
-A man is heard saying ''don't beat him'' but the others keep thrashing him even as he pleads for mercy.
+Initially, a man can be heard saying ''don't beat him'' but the others keep thrashing him even as he pleads for mercy.
 The attackers are also heard hurling abuses at the victim.

 The victim was specially-abled, Deputy Commissioner of Police (northeast) Joy Tirkey said.